zach-zhiling-zheng/Linker-Mutation/README.md

 > The 'X' here could be either R, S, I, or P depending on the linker mutation method used (as described above)

 > [!IMPORTANT]
-> :key: denotes the fine-tuned model ID of the specific model
+> :key: denotes the model ID of the fine-tuned sub-model <br>
+> :moneybag: denotes the training cost for all the fine-tuned sub-models

 ### Model 1X